theodorewahle/workshop-ws-04-16-static-gen/README.md

 1. In terminal, install Xcode command line tools: `xcode-select --install`

-2. In terminal, agree to licences `sudo xcodebuild -license`

-3. You should have homebrew by now so we're not going over that
+2. You should have homebrew by now so we're not going over that

-4. Install Ruby `brew install ruby`
+3. Install Ruby `brew install ruby`

-5. Install Jekyll `sudo gem install jekyll`
+4. Install Jekyll `sudo gem install jekyll`

 ### Check Jekyll

 * `jekyll -v`

+You should see this: `jekyll 3.8.5`

 ## Step by Step